This interview was originally published on October 31, 2018.

 If the user has been on the page for a long time without performing any actions, it would be a good idea to engage with them by giving them something new and relevant.

 If the user is moving the mouse like he’s reading, and you know what they are reading about, you can engage them by offering related content or directing them through your funnels at the right moment.
 So overall the AI part is built to guide users to the right page by letting them lead the way.

 We do this for mobile, tablets and desktop users, but the behavior varies a lot across different devices.
 The speed on the phone is a lot higher than on desktop, as well as the reader’s attention span.
 That’s where AI comes in to detect what the user is doing and predict their intent by pattern matching.

 We also use machine learning to record events in the backend, but we don’t look at the history of the user.
 Rather, we know the patterns and identify positive responses.
-Our report can show you which behaviours or responses worked best for which user.
+Our report can show you which behaviors or responses worked best for which user.
 Our actionable insights can be used to optimize pages that don’t have reactions.